• Skip to primary navigation

 Ingredients

-• ½ cup natural granulated sugar
+• ½ cup sugar organic or vegan

 • 1 teaspoon cinnamon

-• 1 teaspoon pumpkin pie spice or equivalent of nutmeg, allspice, and ginger
+• 1 teaspoon pumpkin pie spice

 US Customary - Metric